Best Breakfasts in Edinburgh

 - food and drink

 Classed as the most important meal of the day, you can’t beat a good breakfast to set you up.
 Here we bring you This is Edinburgh’s favourite spots for breakfast or brunch in the Capital.
 Get stuck in!

 In no particular order:

 [Image Credit: Mimi's Bakehouse Twitter]

 Situated at the Shore in Leith, Mimi’s Bakehouse offer a belly busting breakfast menu.
 Choose from a hearty, traditional Scottish breakfast complete with Ramsay's black pudding, Crombie's bangers, Ayrshire bacon and fresh, free-range eggs or French Toast - delicious slices of tasty bread with the option of sweet or savoury toppings.
-Or, for a real taste of Scotland, their homemade porridge oats sprinkled with cinnamon and brown sugar or topped with homemade jam, will put hairs on your chest.
+Or, for a real taste of Scotland, the homemade porridge oats sprinkled with cinnamon and brown sugar or topped with gorgeous mixed summer berries will put hairs on your chest.